-Court and Community School Programs
+Court School Programs

-The Court Schools Program operates three WASC-accredited programs in partnership with the San Mateo County Probation Department.
+The Court Schools Program operates two WASC-accredited programs in partnership with the San Mateo County Probation Department.
 Court Schools are mandatory and serve students who have been ordered by the Court to Probation Department programs.
-The San Mateo County Office of Education's WASC-accredited Community Schools Program serves at-risk students from across the county.
-Students may be referred to these programs by their resident districts, the San Mateo County Probation Department, the Human Services Agency, or the County School Attendance Review Board (SARB).
+Students may be referred to the Court School program by their resident districts, the San Mateo County Probation Department, the Human Services Agency, or the County School Attendance Review Board (SARB).

-Special Education Programs
+E-22 Special Education Program